Tcpenn/tech-blog/README.md

 * DB_USER='*your MySql username here*'
 * DB_PW='*your MySql password here*'

-Now run the command npm start to start the application and type `http://localhost:3001/` and youll be directed to the application with all the seeded information.
+Now run the command npm start to start the application and type `http://localhost:3001/` and you'll be directed to the application with all the seeded information.

+You can also checkout the deployed application [here](https://floating-garden-75030.herokuapp.com/)

 ## Usage